Do Persuasive Designs Make Smartphones More Addictive? -- A Mixed-Methods Study on Chinese University Students: Research Methods

-The smartphone usage section aimed at collecting data about participants' smartphone usage habits (screen time and gaming time) and their reflections which comprised the following questions: \begin{itemize} \item\textit{ Do you feel that the use of Smartphones takes up too much time? (response: Yes/No/Hard to tell/Occasionally) \item Have you tried to control your smartphone usage time? (response: Yes, I reduced my usage time. / Yes, but I failed to reduce my usage time. / No, I do not intend to reduce my usage time. / No, but I plan to reduce my usage time in the future.) \item Do you inadvertently use your smartphone for longer times than you planned? (response: No/Very Rarely/Rarely/ Occasionally/ Frequently) \item Does the smartphone negatively affect your studies or professional life? (response: No/Very Rarely/Rarely/ Occasionally/ Frequently)} \end{itemize} The perception of persuasive applications section consisted of two open-ended questions investigating participants' perception of persuasive applications on their smartphones.
-The questionnaire ended with asking whether the participants are willing to be interviewed: \begin{itemize} \item \textit{Are there any apps that changed your attitude or behaviour?
-(If yes, please elaborate briefly.)} \item \textit{Are there any functions, apps, or designs of your smartphone that let you develop new habits?
-(If yes, please elaborate briefly.)} \item \textit{Would you like to participate in a 30-minute interview about your smartphone usage habits?
+\textbf{Smartphone usage} Q6-Q7: we asked the participants their average daily screen time and gaming time.
+Q8-Q11: We adapted questions from published studies and chose loss of control, perceived negativeness and overuse as key PSU indicators \citep{huang2021network}, including: \begin{itemize}[ ] \item Q8.\emph{ Do you feel that the use of smartphones takes up too much time? \\ a) Yes. b) No. c) Hard to tell. d) Occasionally.} \item Q9.\emph{ Have you tried to control your smartphone usage time? \\a) Yes, I reduced my usage time. \\b) Yes, but I failed to reduce my usage time. \\ c) No, I do not intend to reduce my usage time. \\ d) No, but I plan to reduce my usage time in the future.} \item Q10.\emph{ Do you inadvertently use your smartphone for longer times than you planned? \\ a) No. b) Very rarely. c) Rarely. d) Occasionally. e) Frequently. } \item Q11.\emph{ Does the smartphone negatively affect your studies or professional life? \\ a) No. b) Very rarely. c) Rarely. d) Occasionally. e) Frequently. } \end{itemize}

+\textbf{Perception of persuasive applications} Q12-Q13 investigate participants' perceptions of persuasive applications on their smartphones.
+Specifically, the participants contribute to identifying intentionally persuasive and behaviour-affecting features, and we examine whether the mentioned apps/OS features are technology-enabled and proactive.
+The questionnaire ends with Q14 about whether the participants would be willing to participate in an interview: \begin{itemize}[ ] \item Q12.\emph{ Are there any apps that changed your attitude or behaviour?
+(If yes, please elaborate briefly.)} \item Q13.\emph{ Are there any functions, apps, or designs of your smartphone that let you to develop new habits?
+(If yes, please elaborate briefly.)} \item Q14.\emph{ Would you like to participate in a 30-minute interview about your smartphone usage habits?
 (If yes, please leave your contact details.)} \end{itemize}